Assignment 5 (Aggregate Functions)

 MAX(expr)

-Returns largest value
+Returns the largest value

 MAX(salary)